robotology/gz-sim-yarp-plugins/docs/how-to-use-plugins-with-ergoCub.md

 # How to use `gz‐sim‐yarp‐plugins` with ergoCub

-This document explains how to install and use ergoCub in the Modern Gazebo (gz-sim) simulator through `gz-sim-yarp-plugins`.
+This document explains how to install and use ergoCub (or the old iCub 2.*) in the Modern Gazebo (gz-sim) simulator through `gz-sim-yarp-plugins`.

 > [!NOTE]
 > For the time being this guide will provide operative instructions only for **Linux** distributions; instructions will also be provided for Windows and macOS in the future.